TrevorBrowning/MarkCanvas/README.md

 - **Light & Dark Modes**: A theme toggle to switch between light and dark modes, with your preference saved locally.

-- **Rich Templates**: A library of pre-built templates for common documents like READMEs, blog posts, and meeting notes.
+- **Rich Templates**: A searchable library of over 50 pre-built templates, organized by category for common documents like READMEs, blog posts, and project plans.

 - **Emoji Picker**: Easily insert emojis into your document at the cursor's location.

-- **Export Options**: Download your work as a .md or .html file.
+- **Export Options**: Download your work as a `.md`, `.html`, or `.txt` file.

 - **Word & Character Count**: Keep track of your document's length and estimated reading time.

+## Roadmap

+### Core Editor Enhancements

+- **Slash Commands**: Allow users to type / to open a command menu and quickly insert elements like tables, images, or code blocks.
+- **Drag-and-Drop Image Uploads**: Enable users to drag an image file directly into the editor, which would automatically upload it and insert the corresponding markdown tag.
+- **Toolbar Formatting Actions**: Add buttons to the editor's toolbar (e.g., Bold, Italic, Link) that apply markdown formatting to selected text.
+- **Mobile Support**

+### Preview & Export

+- **Scroll Sync**: Automatically sync the scroll position of the preview pane with the editor pane.
+- **PDF Export**
+- **Shareable Links**

+### Advanced Functionality

+- **Cloud Sync**: Implement user accounts and cloud storage
+- **Resizable Panes**: Allow the user to drag the divider between the editor and preview panes to resize them.
+- **Presentation Mode**

 ## Try It